Early Childhood Data Collection Requirements

 The Texas Education Agency (TEA) aims to support school systems (school districts or open-enrollment charter schools) in making optimal decisions regarding required implementation of early childhood instruments.
 Effective data collection and use transforms a child's educational journey in the early grades.

-Please select a grade below to view requirements for the 2024–25 school year.
+Please select a grade below to view requirements.

 Prekindergarten Requirements